CorrelAid/pystatis/README.md

 1. It is not enough to just change your credentials, you also have to change the base_url.
 2. That is why you have to manually open the current `config.ini` and change both username and password as well as the base_url for the Zensus database.

-You can test your changes by calling `pystatis.helloworld.logincheck("zensus")`.
+You can test your changes by calling `pystatis.logincheck("zensus")`.

 ## Installation